 Consumer Protection Against Door to Door Sales People

-At Enbridge Gas Distribution we do not employ or endorse door-to-door salespeople.
-Only Enbridge Approved Registered Energy Advisors are authorized by Enbridge to facilitate a rebate on the customer’s behalf through the Home Energy Conservation Program.
+At Enbridge Gas Inc. we do not employ or endorse door-to-door salespeople.
+Only Enbridge Approved Registered Energy Advisors are authorized by Enbridge to facilitate a rebate on the customer’s behalf through the Home Efficiency Rebate.

 If you have any concerns about people showing up at your door representing themselves as being from Enbridge Gas, or feel like you have been misled, please visit the websites listed below and file a formal complaint about the company in question.